Drin’s eye is caught by a glint of sunlight, and he glances downward as he puts away his briefcase from work.

 Drin stares at him.
 Nightmare images of smoke and flames billow past the living room furnishings, past Dance and his staring eyes.
 The bones in Drin’s hand crackle and burn and ache and he hears himself screaming again.
 Dance is still staring up at him, twisting around, coming up at him from the couch, warm palms touching him lightly and carefully on the arms.
 Dance knows.
 He never grabs first thing.
 He knows Drin is halfway in the past, where the screaming is.

-Remember the creature who rescued you from the fire?
 It wasn’t human then, and it isn’t human now, says the strange voice in his head.
 The memory of those golden eyes superimposes itself over Dance’s face, matching up like a forensic checklist of skull landmarks, and then it all slides away from him again.
 And he’s falling, legs limp.

 But Dance catches him.
 Pulls him in, floppy as he is.